seleniumbase/SeleniumBase/README.md

 <h3>🔵 How to handle a restrictive CSP:</h3>

-🛑 Some websites have a restrictive [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to prevent users from loading jQuery and other external libraries onto their websites.
-If you need to use jQuery or another JS library on such a website, add ``--disable-csp`` as a ``pytest`` command-line option.
+❗ Some websites have a restrictive [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to prevent users from loading jQuery and other external libraries onto their websites.
+If you need to use jQuery or another JS library on those websites, add ``--disable-csp`` as a ``pytest`` command-line option to load a Chromium extension that bypasses the CSP.

 <h3>🔵 More JavaScript fun:</h3>